 As an aspiring film producer, Michael Horvath joined the film industry in 2006, after completing a diploma in film production at Sydney Film School.
-Since then, Horvath has worked in various production roles on over 21 feature and television projects around Australia, including such films as Paradise Lost, X-Men Origins: Wolverine, Australia, Happy Feet 2, Tomorrow, When The War Began, and many more.
-Having joined DEEPSEA CHALLENGE at the end of 2011, Horvath provides the expedition with logistical support in personnel movement, coordinating travel, freight, and parts purchasing.
+Since then, Horvath has worked in various production roles on over 21 feature and television projects around Australia, including such films as Paradise Lost, X-Men Origins: Wolverine, Australia, Happy Feet 2, Tomorrow, When the War Began, and many more.
+Having joined DEEPSEA CHALLENGE at the end of 2011, Horvath provided the expedition with logistical support in personnel movement, coordinating travel, freight, and parts purchasing.

 Sub Build Team (Sydney, Australia)

 Dianna Bisset has been designing and making equipment using technical fabrics and webbing for the outdoor industry since the early 1980s.
 She now works for Wild Stuff/Tufftec in Australia as a specialist designer of harnesses for flying performers in theater and films, as well as for rescue, sport, and industrial applications.
 Spectacular events such as the opening ceremony of the 2000 Sydney Olympics depended on Bisset’s harnesses for the myriad flying effects.
 For the DEEPSEA CHALLENGER Bisset designed and made the harness and tensioning straps for lifting, locating, and holding the sphere into the beam; the internal lifting slings; and lift, launch, and towing bridles.
 Since the end of the expedition, she and her husband Warwick have opened Rocklily Wombats, a wildlife refuge that rehabilitates and releases animals, including wombats, wallabies, and kangaroos.
 “Having the sub dive on a harness and strapping system I helped create was truly amazing and the highlight of my career,” says Bisset.